 Contrary to the common belief that writing is a solitary activity, the writing process is much more collaborative than you may think.
 In particular, technical writers need to interact with various clients and team members of all professional backgrounds and areas of expertise.
 From brainstorming to final edits, technical writers collaborate with others often.

-Technical writers do not work in isolation.
-They require interpersonal skills because they are immersed in the business world.
-They work with developers, SMEs (subject matter experts), reviewers, and project managers throughout the work week.
-They also work with other technical writers to collaborate on a project.
+Technical writers do not work in isolation but require interpersonal skills because they are immersed in the business world.
+They work with developers, subject matter experts, reviewers, and project managers throughout the workweek.
+Writers also often work together to collaborate on a project.
 Many technical writing companies will have “kickoff” meetings for everyone to meet one another and brainstorm, creating a collaborative environment for all members of the team.